smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY/README.md

 A big shoutout to the creators and supporters of the ESP32 Cheap Yellow Display project and the community Discord, especially [Fr4nkFletcher](https://github.com/Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display) and [ggaljoen](https://github.com/ggaljoen) for Tft_espi Library.
 And of course JustCallMeKoko for the foundational work on the ESP32 Marauder.
+THANK YOU `ATOMNFT.ETH` FOR DONATIONS.

 # DONATION